eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 The registration of Relying Parties that request age verification, or the registration of Age Verification App Providers is not required.
 <!---
-NF, "Proof of Age attestation Providers may however set specific conditions as to which apps they can issue such attestations to" How?
+NF, "Proof of Age Attestation Providers may however set specific conditions as to which apps they can issue such attestations to" How?
 Apps are public clients
 -->
-Proof of Age attestation Providers may however set specific conditions as to which apps they can issue such attestations to, and Age Verification App Providers may set similar conditions regarding Relying Parties.
+Proof of Age Attestation Providers may however set specific conditions as to which apps they can issue such attestations to, and Age Verification App Providers may set similar conditions regarding Relying Parties.

 Considering the need for reliability and trust in the age verification solution, a method comparable at least to LoA Substantial should be required as laid out in Implementing Regulation 2015/1502.

-#### Trusted List solution for the Proof of Age attestation Providers (PAAP)
+#### Trusted List solution for the Proof of Age Attestation Providers (AP)
 <!---
 NF, Fix roles and acronyms
 -->
-It must be decided whether the Proof of Age attestation Provider (PAAP) requires its own dedicated trust anchor CA.
+It must be decided whether the Proof of Age Attestation Provider (AP) requires its own dedicated trust anchor CA.
 Both implementation options are presented below.
 The final implementation approach will be defined in a later version of this document.

-**Option 1 – PAAP with trust anchor CA**
+**Option 1 – AP with its own trust anchor CA**

-- The PAAP (or an entity acting on its behalf) manages the PKI infrastructure – including software, hardware, and HSM –, establishes a trust anchor CA, generates a key pair, and issues a certificate for signing or sealing the Proof of Age Attestation.
+- The AP (or an entity acting on its behalf) manages the PKI infrastructure – including software, hardware, and HSM –, establishes a trust anchor CA, generates a key pair, and issues a certificate for signing or sealing the Proof of Age Attestation.
-- The Trusted List Provider/Registrar adds the PAAP’s information and corresponding trust anchor to the Trusted List.
+- The Trusted List Provider/Registrar adds the AP’s information and corresponding trust anchor to the Trusted List.
-- For each PAAP, the Trusted List shall include information about the PAAP, together with its associated trust anchor.
+- For each AP, the Trusted List shall include information about the AP, together with its associated trust anchor.

 ![Figure 6](./media/Figure_6_trusted-list-1.png)
 *Figure 6: Trusted List proposed approach*

-**Option 2 – PAAP without trust anchor CA**
+**Option 2 – AP with centralized trust anchor CA**

-- The PAAP (or an entity acting on its behalf) generates a key pair for signing or sealing the Proof of Age attestation, along with a PAAP certificate request.
+- The AP (or an entity acting on its behalf) generates a key pair for signing or sealing the Proof of Age Attestation, along with a AP certificate request.
-- The Trusted List Provider/Registrar operates the AV trust anchor PKI and issues the PAAP certificate for signing or sealing the Proof of Age attestation (based on the public key contained in the PAAP’s certificate request).
+- The Trusted List Provider/Registrar operates the AV trust anchor PKI and issues the AP certificate for signing or sealing the Proof of Age Attestation (based on the public key contained in the AP’s certificate request).
-  Information about the PAAP is made publicly available via the eIDAS Dashboard, with a URL to this information included in the PAAP certificate.
+  Information about the AP is made publicly available via the eIDAS Dashboard, with a URL to this information included in the AP certificate.
 - The Trusted List shall include only one AV trust anchor.

 ![Figure 7](./media/Figure_7_trusted-list-2.png)